-There are still so many unanswered questions about Brexit, but there is one thing construction professionals are agreed on, and that’s Britain leaving the EU will have a negative impact on the industry and particularly the labour market.
+There are still so many unanswered questions about Brexit, such as whether the withdrawal will affect health and safety regulations as we know them, but there is one thing construction professionals are agreed on, and that’s that Britain leaving the EU will have a negative impact on the industry and particularly the labour market.
 One of the main reasons people voted to leave the EU was to curb immigration to the UK.
 Being a member of the EU allowed citizens from the other 27 countries to freely live and work in the EU without any restrictions.
 Once Britain turns its back EU membership, the UK government is at least likely to severely restrict or even stop EU nationals from moving to the UK.
 Part of the British government’s plan is to screen all migrants wanting to work in the UK.
 One of the criteria is described as ‘geography-neutral’; in other words, there would be no preferential treatment for workers coming from EU countries.
 A two-tier visa system would be in operation where workers would need to qualify by having a minimum level of education, and a salary of at least £30,000 a year.
 As you can see, this is weighted against unskilled workers, the sort of labour the construction industry is desperately short of at the moment.
 Leading industry figures have criticised the government for adopting this standpoint, and have warned of dire consequences to construction within the UK.

 The UK construction sector has become reliant on migrant labour to meet the growing demands put on it by government goals to invest in infrastructure and housing.
 That same government is likely to hamper these goals with the implementation of new immigration rules post-Brexit.
 Construction has always needed a pool of unskilled or semi-skilled workers to do the manual work typical in building projects even with newer projects involving sips construction.
 Should the government’s plans for entry into the UK go ahead then these labourers won’t be able to get in as they do not meet the new criteria.
 The only option left to the construction industry will be to recruit workers domestically.
 The only reason there has been such an influx of foreign workers into the UK construction industry is that British workers have been reluctant to take up these jobs.
 Industry experts fear that the situation won’t change and that post-Brexit there will still be a labour shortage, only this time it will be even worse.
 Therefore there will not be enough manual labourers to meet the demand of the construction industry, and with any shortage of supply, the price of their time will go up.
 The simple supply and demand curve is likely to see hourly rates and hours rise dramatically.
 This imbalance will see the overall costs of projects balloon.